 "But kids are dressed in hair nets and masks and scrubs," Seidel says.
 "And they feel like doctors; we set the atmosphere to be doctors for the day.
 And an Out of the Box experience allows kids to do that at home as well."

 To learn more about how OSOTA is facing the challenges of education during a pandemic by using the creativity God gives each one of us, click here to listen to this episode of The Strang Report podcast.
-And be sure to like and share it with a friend who may need to receive the encouragement of an enthusiastic group of educators who use their gifts for the glory of God.
+And be sure to like and share the Strang Report on iTunes or at cpnshows.com with a friend or family member who may need to receive the encouragement of an enthusiastic group of educators who use their gifts for the glory of God.

 Get Charisma's best content delivered right to your inbox!
 Never miss a big news story again.
 Click here to subscribe to the Charisma News newsletter.